 The Emerson Process Management plant web solution chosen by Cedarburg comprises the following three key components:

-The initial start-up at the facility was scheduled for April 1998.
+Initial start-up at the facility was scheduled for April 1998.
 In early 2003, the company planned the addition of two extra reactors within the four existing manufacturing suites.
 This will bring the total number of reactors to six and the total reactor capacity to 1,850 gallons.
-The company received a clean inspection by the FDA in September 2001.
+The company received a clean inspection by the US Food and Drug Administration (FDA) in September 2001.

 The delta-V system is a key component of the plant web architecture.
 It makes fieldbus easy while delivering substantial savings on automation projects.
 Its flexibility, combined with the integration of field devices, allows easy configuration of the manufacturing process.